 - Experience: The content demonstrates the writer’s experience with the subject matter with authentic insights.
 For example, they include personal stories to educate and entertain.

 - Expertise: The author has the knowledge, qualifications, and credentials required to speak reliably about the topic.
-For instance, a registered nurse writing about health topics.
+For instance, a registered nurse who is writing about health topics.

 - Authoritativeness: The website, author, or content has a reputation for being valuable in the industry.
 One way to tell is that there are other high-authority websites linking to it.